POLICY & RESEARCH

 Expanding Park Access Through Dedication Ordinances and Impact Fees

-New research from Trust for Public Land shows the opportunity—and the urgency—for local governments to implement development policies that ensure park creation keeps pace with new development and population growth.
+New research from Trust for Public Land shows the opportunity—and the urgency—for local governments to use development policy to ensure park creation grows alongside new development and population change.